jayalmaraz/jay-almaraz.github.io/docs/volunteers/changing-your-password.md

 ---

-## Changing your password on Campfire
+## Changing your password on Volaby
 {: .fs-10 }

-Changing your password while signed into Campfire can be done through your Account Settings.
+Changing your password while signed into Volaby can be done through your Account Settings.
 To access Account Settings simply open your user menu from the top-right corner of your screen and hit `Account Settings`.

 ![Opening Account Settings through the user menu](./assets/changing-your-password/avatar-menu.png)